Kitten Proofing a Home Before the Big Arrival

-Kitten proofing your home isn't usually the first thing we think about before getting a new kitten, but we should!
+Kitten proofing the home isn't usually the first thing we think about before getting a new addition, but we should!

 kitten proofing your home